-Darren Harris is a Vice President at Goldman Sachs, where he has spent 13 successful years in the Investment Banking and Sales & Trading Divisions specializing in corporate credit and interest rates.A serial entrepreneur, Darren Harris is the Co-Founder and CEO of PANN, an emerging digital video network made for crowdsourcing, sharing, and spotlighting news and events that take place within the global Black community.
+Darren Harris is a Vice President at Goldman Sachs, where he has spent 13 successful years in the Investment Banking and Sales & Trading Divisions specializing in corporate credit and interest rates.A serial entrepreneur, Darren Harris is the Co-Founder and CEO of Pan African New Network (PANN), an emerging digital video network made for crowdsourcing, sharing, and spotlighting news and events that take place within the global Black community.
 Prior to his entrepreneurial ventures, Darren graduated from Howard University with a BBA in International Business and a minor in Finance.
 Passionate about fostering diversity in Corporate America, at Goldman Sachs he has served as the Co-Head and Co-founder of the Black Hispanic/Latino Council, Captain of the Goldman Sachs HBCU recruiting initiative, Junior Diversity Council board member, and Firmwide Black Network board member.
-Darren was born in Teaneck, NJ and raised in Teaneck and Harlem, NY.
+Darren was born in Teaneck, NJ and raised there and in Harlem, NY.
 His parents settled in the Northeast after being raised in Florida and are descendants of enslaved Africans brought to Georgia and the Carolinas.